 What is Coda Story

-Coda Story is a single-issue web platform that puts a team of journalists on one crisis at a time and stays with it, providing unique depth, continuity and understanding to events that shape our world.
-Coda is for those who believe that understanding a crisis is essential to addressing it and those who want to know what happened after the spotlight moved on.
+Coda Story puts a team of journalists on one crisis at a time and stays with it, providing unique depth, continuity and understanding to events that shape our world.
+Coda is for those who believe that understanding a crisis is essential to addressing it and those who want to know what happens after the spotlight moves on.
 In music a Coda is a distinctive passage, usually towards the end, which defines the entire composition.
-In journalism we want to be a stand-alone voice which helps to define a crisis.
+In journalism, Coda is a stand-out voice that helps to define a crisis.

 Who We Are

 We are a team of experienced reporters and editors, technologists and designers, working to tell you stories you have never heard before and show you connections between them you never knew existed.

 Built by Codex Press, a platform for multimedia journalism.

 A co-founder of Coda, Natalia is an Emmy-nominee and award winning journalist.
 Natalia is originally from Tbilisi, Georgia where she is currently based.
 She started her career freelancing in West Africa but has since been BBC’s resident correspondent in the Caucasus, Central Asia, Middle East, Washington DC and most recently India.
 She has reported undercover from Burma, Yemen and Uzbekistan and her investigations into human rights abuses in Central Asia, Iraq and the United States have won her a number of awards.
 Natalia has most recently reported for the BBC from Eastern Ukraine and has also written for the Guardian, Forbes magazine, Washington Post and the New Yorker among others.